Skip to main content

 A trailer annual roadworthy checklist is a structured inspection form used to assess whether a trailer meets registration and roadworthy requirements for continued on-road use.
 MapTrack helps fleet and maintenance teams digitise roadworthy inspections so every result is stored against the trailer asset record with photos and sign-off.
 This checklist covers the chassis and frame coupling mechanism brakes (electric or hydraulic where fitted) lights and reflectors tyres and wheels suspension drawbar safety chains and load restraint points.

 This checklist is distinct from a general trailer service procedure.
 It focuses specifically on the compliance items that Australian state and territory transport authorities assess during registration renewal or roadworthy inspections.
 Each state has its own vehicle standards and inspection requirements but the core items are consistent across jurisdictions.
-A documented annual roadworthy check demonstrates that the PCBU has met their WHS obligations for plant used on public roads.
+A documented annual roadworthy check demonstrates that the PCBU has met their WHS and Chain of Responsibility obligations for plant used on public roads, and provides evidence for insurance and audit purposes.

 • Registration compliance: completing the checklist before registration renewal identifies defects that would cause an inspection failure